hussainalboori/GoLangCheetSheet/ios_ioutil/module_explain.md

-Certainly!
 The `io/ioutil` package in Go provides utility functions for I/O operations, specifically for reading from and writing to files and directories.
 It simplifies common tasks related to file I/O by providing high-level functions that abstract away the complexities of working with low-level file operations.

 Here's an explanation of the functions provided by the `io/ioutil` package: